 In order to preserve the tax-deferred treatment of the transaction, no more than 20% of the outstanding shares of Cornell common stock may be exchanged for the cash consideration.
 If cash elections are made with respect to more than 20% of Cornell's shares, the excess over 20% shall be treated as a stock election and will be exchanged for shares of GEO common stock.
 In such event, a pro rata portion (rounded up to the nearest whole share) of each holder's shares of Cornell common stock with respect to which an election was made to elect cash consideration shall instead be converted to GEO common stock.
 If cash elections are made such that the aggregate cash consideration to be received by Cornell stockholders would exceed \$100 million, such excess amount may be paid at the election of GEO in shares of GEO common stock or in cash.
+GEO intends to pay such excess amount in cash.
+Based on the closing price of GEO's common stock of \$21.10 on May 28,

+2010, the date used to calculate the estimated cash payout on the pro forma financial statements, if 20% of Cornell's shares elect the cash consideration (the maximum cash election possible), GEO would pay an aggregate of \$82.9 million in cash consideration.

-- O: Can Cornell stockholders elect whether to receive cash or stock consideration for their Cornell shares? - A: Yes, we have enclosed with this joint proxy statement/prospectus election materials which will allow Cornell stockholders to elect, with respect to each share of Cornell common stock owned, stock consideration or cash consideration.
-Cornell stockholders desiring to receive a combination of GEO common stock and cash may do so by making a stock election with respect to a portion of their shares and a cash election with respect to their remaining shares. - Q: If a Cornell stockholder elects to receive all of the merger consideration in cash, will that stockholder be assured of receiving only cash? - A: No. GEO will not pay cash consideration for more than 20% of the shares of Cornell common stock and any such excess of elections for cash consideration shall be paid in GEO common stock.
-Additionally, if the cash elections would result in an aggregate of more than \$100 million of cash consideration, GEO may in its sole discretion pay such excess consideration in cash or shares of GEO common stock. - Q: If a Cornell stockholder elects to receive all of the merger consideration in GEO common stock, will that stockholder be assured of receiving only GEO common stock? - A: Yes.
-The Cornell stockholders electing to receive stock consideration and the Cornell stockholders failing to make an election will receive stock consideration and no portion of such election shall be pro-rated into cash consideration. - Q: How do Cornell stockholders elect which form of consideration they would prefer to receive in the merger? - A: To make an election, Cornell stockholders as of the record date must properly complete and sign the election form and letter of transmittal sent to them together with this joint proxy statement/prospectus, and send those documents and the certificates (or properly completed notice of guaranteed delivery) for their shares to [], the exchange agent, at the address listed in the election form and letter of transmittal by the election deadline, which is 5:00 p.m., New York time, on [ ], 2010.
+Q: Can Cornell stockholders elect whether to receive cash or stock consideration for their Cornell shares?

+A: Yes, we have enclosed with this joint proxy statement/prospectus election materials which will allow Cornell stockholders to elect, with respect to each share of Cornell common stock owned, stock consideration or cash consideration.
+Cornell stockholders desiring to receive a combination of GEO common stock and cash may do so by making a stock election with respect to a portion of their shares and a cash election with respect to a portion of their shares and a cash election with respect to their remaining shares.

+Q: If a Cornell stockholder elects to receive all of the merger consideration in cash, will that stockholder be assured of receiving only cash?

+A: No. GEO will not pay cash consideration for more than 20% of the shares of Cornell common stock and any such excess of elections for cash consideration shall be paid in GEO common stock.
+Additionally, if the cash elections would result in an aggregate of more than \$100 million of cash consideration, GEO may in its sole discretion pay such excess consideration in cash or shares of GEO common stock.
+GEO intends to pay such excess amount in cash.

+Q: If a Cornell stockholder elects to receive all of the merger consideration in GEO common stock, will that stockholder be assured of receiving only GEO common stock?

+A: Yes.
+The Cornell stockholders electing to receive stock consideration and the Cornell stockholders failing to make an election will receive stock consideration and no portion of such election shall be pro-rated into cash consideration.

+Q: How do Cornell stockholders elect which form of consideration they would prefer to receive in the merger?

+A: To make an election, Cornell stockholders as of the record date must properly complete and sign the election form and letter of transmittal sent to them together with this joint proxy statement/prospectus, and send those documents and the certificates (or properly completed notice of guaranteed delivery) for their shares to [], the exchange agent, at the address listed in the election form and letter of transmittal by the election deadline, which is 5:00 p.m., New York time, on [], 2010.